ngugimuchangi/k2-connect-ruby/README.md

  To Query the STK Payment Request Status pass the Payment location URL response that is returned:

     k2_stk.query_resource(k2_stk.location_url)

+ To Query the most recent STK Request Status is as follows:

+    k2_stk.query_status

 As a result a JSON payload will be returned, accessible with the k2_response_body variable.